ArcInstitute/bqtools/README.md

 - `c`: Set all Ns to C
 - `g`: Set all Ns to G
 - `t`: Set all Ns to T

+> Note: These are only applied when encoding with 2-bit.

 #### Recursive Encoding